 And as for those bathroom towels: I don’t even know how often I wash mine.
 In the cool, dry winters I might need a shower every 2-3 days.
 With careful re-hanging, my towel will last at least 10 showers before it smells anything less than perfectly fresh.
 So, once a month would be my own towel-washing schedule, on the high side.
 In the summer, more frequent showers are offset by the open windows which will dry the bathroom and the towel even more quickly*.

 I’m sure cleaning is not such a small deal to everyone.
-Every single grocery store has an entire aisle devoted to the collection of brightly-colored hazardous wastes that people use in the interest of maintaining “cleanliness”.
+Every single grocery store has an entire aisle devoted to the collection of brightly-colored hazardous wastes that people use in the interest of maintaining cleanliness.
 Many of the purported functions are completely alien to me, like “Rinsing Agent”, “Sanitizing Wipes, and “Febreeze”.
-Worldwide, this is millions of square feet and millions or billions of dollars per day being spent on these bizarre cocktails that did not even exist for well over 99% of our species’ time on this planet.
+Worldwide, this is millions of square feet and billions of dollars per month being spent on these bizarre cocktails that did not even exist for well over 99% of our species’ time on this planet.
 What gives?